jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/ISC2-Cloud-Security-Report-2024.md

 Understanding how different solutions integrate (47%) remains at the number three spot, suggesting a continued emphasis on the cohesion of cloud services.
 Similarly, the challenge of understanding service integration options (44%) reflects the complexities of ensuring seamless operation across cloud environments.
 The management of costs associated with different cloud security solutions has seen a significant rise in concern, from 37% in 2023 to 42% in 2024, likely reflecting both budget constraints and the increasing financial implications of multi-cloud strategies.

 What are your biggest challenges securing multi-cloud environments?
+![Chart showing multi-cloud security challenges]

-*   Ensuring data protection and privacy for each environment - 55%
+- Ensuring data protection and privacy for each environment 55%
-*   Having the right skills to deploy and manage a complete solution across all cloud environments - 51%
+- Having the right skills to deploy and manage a complete solution across all cloud environments 51%
-*   Understanding how different solutions fit together - 47%
+- Understanding how different solutions fit together 47%
-*   Understanding service integration options - 44%
+- Understanding service integration options 44%
-*   Managing the costs of different solutions - 42%
+- Managing the costs of different solutions 42%

 Addressing these challenges starts with enhancing professional skills through targeted education and certifications.
 It’s crucial for companies to develop integrated security strategies that focus on data protection and the seamless interplay of cloud services.
 By equipping teams with the right expertise and frameworks, organizations can ensure a more secure, efficient multi-cloud ecosystem.